imperial-qore/line-solver/java/README.md

 You can browse the Java class hierarchy at [this page](https://htmlpreview.github.io/?https://raw.githubusercontent.com/imperial-qore/line-solver/main/java/docs/javadoc/index.html).

 ## Version
-Version: alpha.
-This version has support for basic models with open and closed classes.
-MVA, Fluid, MAM, SSA, and JMT solvers are mostly functional.
+This version is an early alpha release with support for basic models with open and closed classes.
+MVA, Fluid, MAM, and JMT solvers are mostly functional.